Abhigyankrsingh/linux/Documentation/admin-guide/perf-security.rst

 To get kernel and user samples with a perf binary with just CAP_PERFMON.

-As a result, members of perf_users group are capable of conducting performance monitoring and observability by using functionality of the configured Perf tool executable that, when executes, passes perf_events subsystem scope checks.
+As a result, members of perf_users group are capable of conducting performance monitoring and observability by using the functionality of the configured Perf tool executable that, when executes, passes perf_events subsystem scope checks.

-This specific access control management is only available to superuser or root running processes with CAP_SETPCAP, CAP_SETFCAP [6]_ capabilities.
+This specific access control management is only available to the superuser or root running processes with CAP_SETPCAP, CAP_SETFCAP [6]_ capabilities.